bak1an/setup-rbenv/README.md

 # Usage

-You need to initialize rbenv by dispatching `eval "$(rbenv init -)"` in each step before you run Ruby.
+You need to initialize rbenv by dispatching `eval "$(rbenv init -)"` in each step before you run Ruby or use `shell: bash -l {0}` to run the commands.

 ```yaml
 steps: